hammerheim-game/hammerheim-rules/5-warbands.md

 when the Vampires must rest in their coffins.
 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 3 1 7
-Weapons/Armour: Dregs may be armed with weapons and armour chosen from the Undead Equipment list.
+Weapons/Armor: Dregs may be armed with weapons and armor chosen from the Undead Equipment list.
 Skills: The Dreg may choose from Combat & Strength when he gains a new skill.